Subroto Mukerjee: Personal life

 In 1939, Mukerjee married Sharda Mukherjee (née Pandit), who was from a prominent Maharashtrian family.
 They had one son.
 Sharda was active in social work, and after her husband's death, she became active in public affairs.
 She was elected to Lok Sabha twice.
-In 1977, she was appointed as the governor of Andhra Pradesh.
-She was subsequently appointed the governor of Gujarat.
+In 1977, she was appointed as the Governor of Andhra Pradesh.
+She was subsequently appointed the Governor of Gujarat.
 She was the first woman governor of both states.

 Death

 In November 1960, Air India inaugurated its service to Tokyo, Japan.
 Mukerjee and Air Commodore (later ACM) Pratap Chandra Lal, then General Manager of the Indian Airlines Corporation were passengers on this flight.
-After landing in Tokyo, on 8 November 1960, Mukerjee was having a meal in a restaurant with a friend, an officer in the Indian Navy.
+After landing in Tokyo, on 8 November 1960, Mukerjee was having a meal in a restaurant with a friend, an Indian Navy officer.
 A piece of food became lodged in his windpipe, causing him to choke.
-Before a doctor was called for and could attend, Mukerjee had died.
+Mukerjee died before a doctor could be called for.
 The next day, his body was flown to Palam Airport, New Delhi.